appsemble/appsemble/README.md

 yarn
 ```

 The project requires a PostgreSQL database.
-This project contains a [docker-compose][] configuration
+This project contains a Docker Compose configuration to
-to spin up a preconfigured database with ease.
+spin up a preconfigured database with ease.

 ```sh
 docker-compose up -d